zigzagalex/EDA/README.md

 # EDA
-A function toolset for exploratory data analysis in pyt
+A function toolset for exploratory data analysis in python optimized for bigger datasets using polars.